Rules for Submission

 Ought welcomes contributions from scholars, researchers, writers, and artists.
 Contributors are the initial owners of the copyright to their submitted article.
 Ought does not accept author submitted reprints, but the editorial board/editor-in-chief may seek out or invite reprints for select issues.
 In addition, by submitting material to Ought, the contributor is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Ought.
 If you have concerns about the submission terms, please contact the editors.

-All manuscripts (initial and final submissions) should follow the Manuscript Preparation Guidelines.
+All submitted materials (initial and final submissions) should follow the Submission Preparation Guidelines.

 The Review Process